heloisebastos/controle_sistemas_continuos/Readme.md

-# Controle do RPM do Cooler com Controle PID
+# Controle do RPM do Cooler utilizando Controle PID

 ## Objetivo